 It was cold yesterday.

-Adding です to the end merely holds the subject and the predicate together.
-It can be left out entirely and still not change the meaning.
+We already know what tense we’re using because of the way 寒い （さむい）— cold, has been conjugated.
+So adding です to the end merely holds the subject and the predicate together.
+That’s why it can be left out entirely and not change the meaning.

 I want to eat strawberries!

-I want to have some coffee.
+I want to drink some coffee.

-Of course, if you’re by yourself and you’re really craving some caffeine, feel free to shout from the top of your lungs, コーヒー飲みたいな！ （こーひーのみたいな！）— Geez, I really want coffee!
+Of course, if you’re by yourself and really craving some caffeine, feel free to shout from the top of your lungs: コーヒー飲みたいな！ （こーひーのみたいな！）— Geez, I really want coffee!

 The の particle goes at the end of a sentence to explain something to the speaker.
-Here too, です is optional and its presence depends on the style of speech.
-But it doesn’t change the meaning.
+Here too, です is optional and its presence depends on the style of speech, but it doesn’t change the meaning.

-Whew, what a rundown!
-By now, you have all the tools and knowledge you need to get out there and score some perfectly structured sentences.
+Whew!
+Now, you have all the tools and knowledge you need to get out there and score some perfectly structured sentences.